-Can AMLO Deliver on His Vision for Mexico’s Future?
+Has AMLO Delivered on His Vision for Mexico’s Future?

-Can AMLO Deliver on His Vision for Mexico’s Future?
+Has AMLO Delivered on His Vision for Mexico’s Future?

 Mexican President Andres Manuel Lopez Obrador speaks during his daily press conference at the National Palace, in Mexico City, June 22, 2022 (AP photo by Marco Ugarte).

-More than four years after taking office in December 2018, Mexican President Andres Manuel Lopez Obrador, or AMLO, has struggled to make good on his campaign promises to deliver radical transformation, including tackling corruption and reforming the country’s drug war.
-Instead, during his first two years in office, he often found himself playing catchup to former U.S. President Donald Trump, whose quixotic threats linking trade and immigration forced AMLO’s hand when it came to Mexico’s efforts to block immigrants from crossing into the United States.
-AMLO has had to reboot relations with the U.S. under President Joe Biden, whose more conventional approach to a full range of bilateral issues could prove to be more of a challenge than Trump’s dual fixation on migration and trade.
+More than five years after taking office in December 2018, and with less than a year left in his term, Mexican President Andres Manuel Lopez Obrador, or AMLO, has struggled to make good on his promises to deliver radical transformation, including tackling corruption and reforming the country’s drug war.
+Instead, during his first two years in office, he often found himself playing catchup to former U.S. President Donald Trump, whose quixotic threats linking trade and immigration forced AMLO’s hand when it came to blocking migrants from crossing into the United States.

 AMLO remains broadly popular in Mexico.
-His pledges to reduce inequality are hailed, even as uncertainty surrounds some of his economic policy proposals.
-Though he has made efforts to reassure the private sector, he has also called for greater state intervention in the economy, deviating from the open market trajectory of his predecessors.
+His pledges to reduce inequality are hailed, even as his economic policies have enhanced state intervention in the economy, deviating from the open market trajectory of his predecessors.
 His state-centric energy reforms, in particular, have undermined Mexico’s climate commitments with regard to renewables, while also damaging ties with Washington.
 And the growing role of the military in the effort to rein in drug-related violence, but also in a range of other activities unrelated to security, has caused concern.
-AMLO was also criticized for his response to the COVID-19 pandemic—or rather his lack of response.
-But so far his failure to deliver on promises of radical transformation has not put a significant dent in his approval ratings.
+So far AMLO’s failure to deliver on promises of radical transformation has not put a significant dent in his approval ratings.
+And he is poised to remain a central figure in Mexican politics even after his term ends, with his ruling Morena party’s candidate, Claudia Sheinbaum, the front-runner to win the presidential election in June.

 WPR has covered Mexico in detail and continues to examine key questions about future developments.
-Will AMLO’s embrace of the military undermine efforts to hold the armed forces accountable for past human rights abuses?
-Will his recently passed changes to Mexico’s independent election watchdog agency undermine the country’s democracy?
-And how will relations with the U.S. develop under the Biden administration?
+Will AMLO’s embrace of the military be difficult to roll back, particularly with regard to efforts to hold the armed forces accountable for past human rights abuses?
+Will relations with the U.S. under the Biden administration remain smooth under his successor?
+And will AMLO maintain his influence over Mexican politics after he leaves office?
 Below are some of the highlights of WPR’s coverage.

 Our Most Recent Coverage